vasu4982/ukufu/README.md

 $ docker-composer up
 ```

-Now solutions is downloaded and running...
+Now solution is downloaded (two docker images) and running...

 ### Summary

 Functionally the problem is divided into two REST API services, running in docker containers,

 1. Data Manager API - Which takes care of all data loading/backup/reloading and CRUD operations on entities like Recipe and Ingredients.
-   This works like an adaptor for other services and backend can be easily replaced with any Database.
+   This works like an adaptor for other services and the backend can be easily replaced with any Database.
 Running at http://127.0.0.1:5000.

 2. Lunch Manager API - Which serves the core business logic, initially fecthes data from 'Data Manger API' and runs at http://127.0.0.1:8000.